Usain Bolt: 'No hard feelings' after losing Olympic gold

 (CNN)Usain Bolt may have lost one of his Olympic gold medals after compatriot Nesta Carter tested positive for a banned substance -- but the Jamaican says he has "no hard feelings" towards his sprint relay teammate.

-Carter, 31, has appealed to the Court of Arbitration for Sport against the decision to strip him and the Jamaican team of their 2008 Olympic 4x100 meter relay gold and is awaiting a hearing.
+Carter, 31, has appealed to the Court of Arbitration for Sport against the decision to strip him and the Jamaican team of their 2008 Olympic 4x100 meters relay gold and is awaiting a hearing.

-But, as it stands, Bolt can no longer claim to have completed the 'triple triple' of nine successive Olympic gold sprint medals.
+But, as it stands, Bolt can no longer claim to have completed the "triple triple" of nine successive Olympic sprint titles.

-Olympic great Bolt, an athlete who once said returning one of his gold medals would be "heartbreaking," is philosophical about the matter.
+Bolt, who once said returning one of his gold medals would be "heartbreaking," is philosophical about the matter -- though he says he is yet to speak with Carter.

-Admitting he has yet to speak to Carter, the 30-year-old Bolt -- the 100m and 200m world record holder -- told CNN: "It's just one of those things that happens in life.
+"It's just one of those things that happens in life," the 100m and 200m world-record holder told CNN.

 "Until I see him I can't really say he did it on purpose or it was a mistake or I should be angry.
 Until I actually sit down and look at him face-to-face and talk to him, (I) don't know how I'm going to react."